 Our proposal for an expansion to a museum, containing a restaurant and additional gallery spaces, is a compact, linear building (essentially the only option due to the strict confines of the program and boundary lines).
 It is a typical 'Janus-face', with disparate character along its respective, two long facades.
 The eastern edge towards the Storhamar barn is resolute and calm, seemingly massive behind a dematerialised wooden screen, while the opposite, facing the Mjøsa lake is vibrant and dynamic, seeking out independence, in its own unique attitude, turning away from the historic ensemble.
 The building is seemingly self-aware about the sensitive context it is situated within, but at the same time also regarding the intricacies of contemporary life.

-Campus, Bernex, Geneva, CH, 2020; 42,600 m², Competition; Architecture: Atelier Amont & Gaëtan Iannone; Collaborator(s): Marc Sanchez Alfonso; Structure: Mitsuhiro Kanada, ARUP, Tokyo; Traffic Planning: CSD Engineers, Lausanne; Landscape: Atelier Amont & Studio Aster
+Campus, Bernex, Geneva, CH, 2020; 42,600 m², Competition; Architecture: Atelier Amont & Gaëtan Iannone; Collaborator(s): Marc Sanchez Alfonso; Landscape: Atelier Amont; Structure: Mitsuhiro Kanada, ARUP, Tokyo; Traffic Planning: CSD Engineers, Lausanne

-The town of Bernex requested a campus on a site bound by a highway access ramp which excluded the possibility of building near it, thereby limiting the usable area, and as well created significant noise pollution.
-On the other side of the ramp an urban agricultural park is currently being built.
+Bernex, a village at the outer-edge of Geneva, requested a campus on a site bound by a highway access ramp which excluded the possibility of building near it, thereby limiting the usable area, and as well created significant noise pollution.
+On the other side of the ramp an urban agricultural park is currently being planned.
 We proposed to turn the disadvantage into a quality by placing a continuous cap over the ramp, and then constructing, out of timber, the main classroom building overhead.
-Columns and minimal cores on the ground floor allow porosity – connecting the campus with the adjacent, agricultural field.
-The campus in turn becomes a generous park in itself, with small pavilions containing facilities shared with the public – sports halls, a cafeteria, a library and a performing arts hall.
+Columns and minimal cores on the ground floor allow porosity – connecting the campus with the adjacent, agricultural fields.
+The campus in turn becomes a generous park in itself, with small pavilions containing facilities shared with the public – a sports halls, cafeteria, library and performing arts hall.
 A vision; a huge intervention – seemingly brutal, yet due to its existence, offers to society a serene, collective space.

 A stonemason has a parcel of land at the Rhine on the outskirts of Düsseldorf where she stores extra stones, near her workshop; and plans on building a cabin to spend her midday break or weekends together with family.
 The cabin is thought to provide rich spatial depth, despite its relatively small size.
 Due to the means of openings, when one is seated on the back bench, the panels in front block the view of the sky, so concentration is focused exclusively on the flow of the river and the opposite bank – a nature preserve.
 This notion of filtering and contracting the conception of space is inspired by a similar framing device, at Koho-an (Kyoto) designed by Kobori Enshu in 1612.